mahdimonir/BlogSphere/READEME.md

    The frontend should start at `http://localhost:3000`.

-5. **Configure Backend API URL**:
-   The frontend assumes the backend is running at `http://localhost:5000`.
-If your backend is hosted elsewhere, update the API fetch URLs in the frontend code (e.g., in `app/page.js`, `app/login/page.js`, etc.) to point to your backend URL.

 ### 4. Testing the Application

 1. **Open the Frontend**:
    Navigate to `http://localhost:3000` in your browser.

    - You should see the BlogSphere homepage with a search bar and a list of posts (initially empty).
-   - Click "Register" to create a new user account.
+   - Click "Register" to create a new user account and verify your email with an OTP.
-   - Log in to create posts, comment, like/dislike posts, or access the dashboard.
+   - Log in to create posts, comment, like/dislike posts or comments, or access the dashboard.

 2. **Test Admin Features**: